telliott99/MyMath/preliminary/preface.rst

     You cannot learn to do mathematics without effort.
 “There is no royal road to geometry” was said in ancient Greek times, (Menaechmus to Alexander, around 300 B.C.).

-And it wouldn't hurt to work through the examples in this book with paper and pen, as you read through them.
+It wouldn't hurt to work through the examples in this book with paper and pen, as you read through them.